On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 11

-Proportion (%) of newborn injuries to the total number of newborns in the reporting period
+Share (%) of newborn injuries out of the total number of newborns in the reporting period

 Quarterly